 \subsection{Methods}

-Experiment has been made with MoN(40nm)/Cu(40nm) strips.
+Experiment has been made with MoN/Cu strips.
 MoN is a dirty superconductor with resistivity in the normal state $\rho=150\mu Ohm \cdot cm$ while Cu is low resistive metal (40 nm thick Cu has $\rho=2.4 \mu Ohm \cdot cm$ at T=10 K).
-The MoN(40nm)/Cu(40nm) bilayer is grown by magnetron sputtering with a base vacuum level of the order of $1.5 \cdot 10^{-7} {\rm mbar}$ on standard silicon substrates without removing the oxide layer and at room temperature.
+The MoN/Cu bilayers are grown by magnetron sputtering with a base vacuum level of the order of $1.5 \cdot 10^{-7} {\rm mbar}$ on standard silicon substrates without removing the oxide layer and at room temperature.
 At first Mo is deposed in an atmosphere of a gas mixture Ar : N$_2$ = $10 : 1$ at a pressure of $ 1 \cdot 10^{-3} \rm{mbar}$ and than Cu is deposed in an argon atmosphere at a pressure of $1\cdot 10^{-3} {\rm mbar}$.
-Finally, the MoN/Cu strips has been made with help of mask free optical lithography.
-We have four long strips A1-A4 (width $4 \mu m$, length $3 mm$) and several short bridges B1-B9 (width $4 \mu m$, length 100 $\mu m$).
-All measured samples (A1-A2,A4, B2-B3) have nearly the same sheet resistance $R_s(300K)=1 \Omega$ and $R_s(T=10K)=0.6 \Omega$ (variation from sample to sample is less than $10\%$) and critical temperature $T_c=7.87K$ defined from condition that resistance $R(T_c)=0.5 R(10K)$.
+Finally, MoN/Cu strips has been made with help of mask free optical lithography.